jaredpar/jaredpar.github.io/_posts/2008-10-28-is-intptr-long-truncating.md

 The short answer is: No, not when it matters

-A colleague and I were discussing a particular scenario around IntPtr,PInvoke and 64 bit correctness.??
-Eventually our discussion lead us to the IntPtr constructor which takes a long.??
+A colleague and I were discussing a particular scenario around IntPtr,PInvoke and 64 bit correctness.
+Eventually our discussion lead us to the IntPtr constructor which takes a long.
 To my surprise the code for the constructor is the following.

 public unsafe **[IntPtr](http://www.aisto.com/roeder/dotnet/Default.aspx?Targe